Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 In practice, we have four different types of Brains, which enable a wide range of training and inference scenarios:

-- **External** - where decisions are made using the Python API.
-Here, the observations and rewards collected by the Brain are forwarded to the Python API through the External Communicator.
-The Python API then returns the corresponding action that needs to be taken by the Agent.
 - **Internal** - where decisions are made using an embedded [TensorFlow](Background-TensorFlow.md) model.
 The embedded TensorFlow model represents a learned policy and the Brain directly uses this model to determine the action for each Agent.
+You can train an **InternalBrain** by dragging it into the Academy's `Training Hub` with the `Train` checkbox checked.
 - **Player** - where decisions are made using real input from a keyboard or controller.
 Here, a human player is controlling the Agent and the observations and rewards collected by the Brain are not used to control the Agent.